 - Once fully mixed, add lavender and geranium essential oils then pour into containers.

 UPDATE: Since I have shared this recipe, I have come across new information about a more efficient way to preserve homemade creams.
-Originally this recipe contained citric acid which I thought was a preservative.
-Turns out, citric acid is a pH reducer.
-Bacteria and mold have a much harder time growing in a lower pH, but a low pH is not very moisturizing and can be irritating to the skin.
-After doing LOADS of research, I have settled on omitting citric acid all together and adding a legit preservative called NeoDefend.
-NeoDefend is a certified organic preservative.
+After doing LOADS of research, I have settled on adding a legit preservative called NeoDefend.
+NeoDefend is a preservative used in certified organic beauty products.
 It is gentle and does not contain propylene glycol or formaldehyde.
 You can read more about NeoDefend HERE.

 Click here to pin this Cellulite Smoothing Body Cream Recipe: